marisofie/TDT4250_Project/README.md

 #### TravelPlanner
   - **Constraints**
     - <constraintname>: A single plane cannot be on different flights, hence it must be available for the planned flight
-    - **NB**: for some reason, when setting ID here and making it unique, you can still create duplicate airplanes and duplicate runways for an airport.
-HOW TO FIX THIS??
-Another way to solve this might be to put the constraint under TravelPlanner.
 #### Airline
   - **Constraints**
-    - <constraintName>: One Airline must have unique airplanes
+    - hasUniqueAirplanes: Airline must have unique airplanes, cannot add two instances of the same airplane in the system.
+      - Uses id of the airplane to check if it is unique, and is there dependant on `validateHasUniqueId` on Airplanes.
 #### Airplane
+  - **Constraints**
+    - validateHasUniqueId: ensure that all airplanes has unique id relative to it's airline
+      - We assume that all airlines own separate airplanes, and do therefore not check the id globally.
+      - We could have given all airplanes unique id's by collecting all airplanes from TravelPlanner: `self.eContainer().eContainer().airlines.airplanes -> isUnique(plane | plane.id)`.
 #### Flight
   - **Constraints**
-    - validateOnlyOneFlightOnRunway: Two airplanes cannot use the same runway at the same time.
+    - validateRunwayIsBusy: Two airplanes cannot use the same runway at the same time.
       - We have different severity depending on how much time there is between the two different flights.
 The most pressing severity is the on that is returned to the user.
         - Under 2 minutes between => ERROR
         - From 2 up to 8 minutes => WARNING